All Products

 saectl apply -f <sae-compliant-file.yaml>

-3. If an error occurs, manually modify the SAE YAML file based on the error message.
-Then, return to the previous step and run the command again.
-Errors typically fall into one of the following categories:
+3. If an error occurs, fix the SAE YAML file based on the error message and run apply again.
+Errors fall into two categories:

-1. Some fields supported in Kubernetes YAML files are not supported or have specific format requirements in SAE YAML files.
-After the conversion, you must manually delete or replace these fields.
-For more information about the supported fields and format requirements in SAE YAML files, see the other topics in this directory.
+• Unsupported or differently formatted fields: Some fields in Kubernetes YAML files are not supported or have different format requirements in SAE YAML files.
+Delete or replace these fields after conversion.
+For supported fields and format requirements, see the other topics in this directory.

 apiVersion: v1